pulumi/docs/content/blog/esc-versioning-launch/index.md

 ## How to Get Started

-Ready to start using versioning and import version pinning in Pulumi ESC?
+Ready to start using versioning in Pulumi ESC?
 Here's how you can get started using the CLI or the Console:

 ### Using the CLI